Rockingham Forest Landscapes,

 Around the Fineshade Abbey site there are several large fields used for grazing sheep.
 The Jurassic Way long-distance path crosses the fields leading walkers on and across the A43 towards Deene Park and Wakerley Great Woods.

-At Fineshade Top Lodge, in front of the visitor centre, there is a pasture known to residents as the sheep field.
+At Fineshade Top Lodge, in front of the visitor centre, there is are meadows known to residents as the sheep field.

 The field has been the subject of several contentious unsuccessful planning applications.
-The last would have turned it into a static-caravan site, Since then the field has been declared a Local Wildlife Site and it will become a Local Green Space in the emerging Neighbourhood Plan.
+These would have turned it into a static-caravan site, Since then the meadows have been declared a Local Wildlife Site and will become a Local Green Space in the emerging Neighbourhood Plan.